 American Public University System, Inc.

 Charles Town, WV 25414

-Upon receipt of a Notification of Copyright Infringement from a copyright owner that contains the required information described in (1) through (6) above, we will notify the user, if known, of the alleged infringement and remove or disable access to the material that is alleged to be infringing if hosted on one of our Online Services.
+Upon receipt of a Notice of Copyright Infringement containing the required information as described in (1) through (6) above, we reserve the right to (i) notify the user, if known, of the alleged infringement, and (ii) remove or disable access to the material that is alleged to be infringing if hosted on one of our Online Services.
 No personal user information is shared with the copyright owner unless required by law.

 If we receive more than one Notice of Copyright Infringement concerning a user, the user may be deemed a “repeat copyright infringer.”
 APUS reserves the right to terminate the accounts of “repeat copyright infringers.”